North Dakota sheriff investigates report of attack on pipeline protester

 Last month, a demonstrator was charged with the attempted murder of a law enforcement officer.
 Authorities said she fired at a police officer three times during a struggle without hitting him.

-The 1,172-mile (1,885-km) pipeline, being built by a group of companies led by Energy Transfer Partners LP, would offer the fastest and most direct route to bring Bakken shale oil from North Dakota to U.S. Gulf Coast refineries.
+The 1,172-mile (1,885-km) pipeline, being built by a group of companies led by Energy Transfer Partners LP (ETP.N), would offer the fastest and most direct route to bring Bakken shale oil from North Dakota to U.S. Gulf Coast refineries.

-A spokeswoman for Energy Transfer Partners could not immediately be reached for comment.

 (Reporting by David Ingram in New York; Editing by Peter Cooney)